Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Trazodone 50 mg and 100 mg Capsules; Winthrop Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
-Dated September 2010.
+Manufacturer's PIL, Trazodone Hydrochloride 50 mg and 100 mg Capsules; Zentiva, The electronic Medicines Compendium.
+Dated February 2022.